quellish/PublicKeyPinningExample/README.md

 Using the public key has advantages over checking the whole certificate.
 Certificates contain a public key, information about the certificate, and other keys.
 Certificates can change often, while the public keys within them should change much less often.

+THIS IS ESPECIALLY USEFUL IF YOU ARE USING SELF SIGNED CERTIFICATES.
+See [Techical Note 2232: HTTPS Server Trust Evaluation](https://developer.apple.com/library/mac/technotes/tn2232/_index.html) for more information on SSL trust evaluation.

 ### Getting started

 In order to implement SSL pinning you will need a certificate within your application to verify the remote credentials against.